 - 401(k) retirement plan and company matching program

 - Credentialing assistance

 - Free continuing education

 Additional Travel Nurse Agencies

 Other travel nurse agencies include:

-- Medical Express has relationships with over 4,000 healthcare facilities in US and has thousands of travel nurses on assignments in all 50 states.
+- Onward Healthcare, formerly Medical Express, has relationships with over 4,000 healthcare facilities in US and has thousands of travel nurses on assignments in all 50 states.

 - Flying Nurses International fills a different need for travel nurses for international commercial airlines medical escort services.

 - Worldwide Travel Staffing seeks nurses for its "hot jobs" located in St. Croix, St. Thomas, Guam and Saudi Arabia.